chenbi/clinical-api-etl/README.md

 ```

 ## Submission Instructions

 Submit your project by emailing your Git repository URL and any notes to [george.mitra@regeneron.com](mailto:george.mitra@regeneron.com).

 ### Final Submission Checklist

 - [ ] Ensure all services start successfully with `docker compose up --build`
 - [ ] Repository is public and URL is shared
 - [ ] Brief explanation of AI tool usage is included in the repository
 - [ ] Additional comments or notes about your approach are included (optional)

+## JSONB Attributes Rationale

+The `attributes` JSONB column in `processed_measurements` (and the `demographic` JSONB in `participants`) provide a flexible, schemaless extension point without frequent schema changes:

+### Evolving requirements

+New data sources may include extra fields (e.g. device IDs, technician notes, batch tags) that don’t yet have dedicated columns.
+By dumping them into JSONB, we can onboard those fields immediately—and only later promote the most important ones into first-class columns as needed.

+### Rich debugging & audit trails

+Storing the original raw value or custom parsing hints alongside each record makes it easy to reproduce or troubleshoot oddball rows in production.
+We can even index on nested keys (for example, `attributes->>'raw' ILIKE '%error%'`) to find problem cases quickly.

+### Ad-hoc analytics

+Analysts often want to slice and dice on one-off or rarely used properties—say a sensor’s firmware version or a lab’s assay code—without requiring a database migration.
+JSONB lets us write temporary reports or dashboards on these properties directly in SQL.

+### Performance at scale

+PostgreSQL’s JSONB is fast (compressed on disk, GIN-indexable) and lets us keep our core schema lean while still supporting arbitrary metadata.

+In short, JSONB gives us a “catch-all” slot for growth, observability, and agility—while preserving the performance, integrity, and simplicity of our relational core.